drupal-au/drupal-au-docs/features/README.md

 - submitted as a draft by user
 - reviewed to ensure appropriate and published by community page maintainers?

-## AU/NZ Drupal agency profile/listing
+## Australian Drupal agency profile/listing

 Purpose: Expose the digital agencies using Drupal

 Implementation:

 - random listing at first, filterable by location, skills etc
-- potentially look at a karma system but not urgent
 - locations
 - skills
-- flag if they're hiring / link to job adverts - lower priority
+- list/link to job adverts
 - optionally displayed in a map? - lower priority
+- potentially look at a karma system but not urgent
 - maintained by agency owner?

 ## User profile/listing